subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 root      3927  0.0  0.0  21144  2140 pts/11   Ss+  01:35   0:00 bash --norc -is mininet:s1
 admin     4198  0.0  0.0  11708   668 pts/1    S+   01:36   0:00 grep --color=auto mininet

-4) Application uses two configuration file (addresses.json and sdnip.json) to install the correct flow rule for any topology. "addresses.json" holds the port level details for the OF switch and "sdnip.json" holds the information required for the router peering.
+4) The BGP peering application uses two configuration files (addresses.json and sdnip.json) to install the correct flow rule for any topology. "addresses.json" holds the port level details for the OF switch and "sdnip.json" holds the information required for the router peering.

-Configuration can be modified at runtime using the "restconf".
+The configuration files can be modified at runtime using the "restconf".

 Configuration file can be found at following path:
 "/home/admin/atrium-odl/distribution-karaf/target/assembly/configuration/initial"